UnlockedLabs/intro-to-web-dev-curriculum/content/user-input-with-forms/studio/_index.md

 [(Offline Student Read Here)]({{% relref "../../../content/appendices/offline-students/_index.md#chapter-25-studio-http-and-forms" %}})

-Most search engines work the same way.
+As an offline student, you may have never used a search engine before.
+Whether you have or haven't, its important to know that most search engines work the same way.
 They have a single text input, and they submit data using a `GET` request.
 Additionally, many of the most popular search engines also use the same name for the search parameter, `q`.

 {{% notice blue "Try It!" "rocket" %}}
+Unfortunately, as an offline student you cannot use a real-world search engine.
+However, you *can* understand how they work.
+Open a new tab in your browser and type this into the URL: `http://handlers.education.launchcode.org/request-parrot?q=your+search+term+here`

-Use 2-3 different search engines to search for the same term.
-On the results page, look at the URL.
-Did the search happen via `GET` or `POST`?
-If a `GET` request was made, what is the name of the parameter containing your search term?
+Use 2-3 different search terms to get an idea of what is happening.

+As you have probably gathered, a `GET` request was made containing the name of the parameter `q` and your search term.
-*Note:* You may have to copy/paste the URL into a text editor to find the search parameter.
-Some engines add other parameters to the URL, causing it to extend past the end of the browser's address bar.
 {{% /notice %}}

 {{% notice blue Note "rocket" %}}